At a Glance

 - TB Test Results (must be dated within 3 months of submission date)

-Once you complete the application, you will receive an email from the Human Resources department on the next steps of the process.
+*Once you complete the application, you will receive an email from the Human Resources department regarding the next steps of the process.

-- Under no circumstances shall volunteers be permitted to administer or enforce discipline upon students enrolled in the district.
+- Volunteers shall not administer or enforce discipline upon students under any circumstances.

-- Except in the case of an emergency, volunteers shall not administer first aid or other medical assistance to students.
+- Except in an emergency, volunteers shall not administer first aid or other medical assistance to students.

-- Each volunteer shall keep strictly confidential all information s/he may learn about the students enrolled in the district and each volunteer shall be required to read and sign the district Confidentiality Statement.
+- Each volunteer shall keep confidential all information about students and shall read and sign the district Confidentiality Statement.

 - Volunteers will be required to submit to Raptor ID scans upon entering school buildings.

-A volunteer shall make a report of suspected child abuse if the volunteer has reasonable cause to suspect that a child is a victim of child abuse and the volunteer is an integral part of a regularly scheduled program, activity or service and is a person responsible for the childβs welfare or has direct contact with the children.
+A volunteer shall make a report of suspected child abuse if there is reasonable cause to suspect that a child is a victim and the volunteer is involved in a regularly scheduled program and responsible for the child’s welfare or has direct contact with children.
+Volunteers should read the district\’s Policy No. 806 related to the duty to report child abuse.

-- a report of criminal history record information from the Pennsylvania State Police or a statement from the Pennsylvania State Police that the State Police central repository contains no such information relating to that person;
+- (1) a report of criminal history from the Pennsylvania State Police or a statement that the State Police central repository contains no such information relating to that person;

-- a certification from the Department of Human Services as to whether the person is named in the Statewide database as the alleged perpetrator in a pending child abuse investigation or as the perpetrator of a founded report or an indicated report;
+- (2) a certification from the Department of Human Services as to whether the person is named in the Statewide database as the alleged perpetrator in a pending child abuse investigation or as the perpetrator of a founded or indicated report;

-- a report of Federal criminal history record information;
+- (3) a report of Federal criminal history information;.

-- the results of a tuberculosis examination (i.e., Tine test), all in accordance with state law and regulations.
+- (4) the results of a tuberculosis examination (i.e., TB test), all in accordance with state law and regulations.

-Holding the position of a volunteer is not a right, but a privilege conferred upon the volunteer by the Board each school year.
+Holding the position of a volunteer is a privilege conferred by the Board each school year.
 The district reserves the right to suspend or terminate the privilege to serve as a volunteer at any time, with or without cause.

 #J-18808-Ljbffr